msuhuh/slutkursen/README.md

 - A_XXX for using the motif clustering algotithm
 - B_XXX for using the virus-human PPI algorithms
-- C_RWR for using the human PPI algorthm.
+- C_RWR for using the human PPI algorthm

 The shared code is written by:
 Julia Ancker, Alexander Blomlöf, Minna Sayehban